radius-project/docs/docs/content/reference/faq.md

 ### What Azure services does Radius support?

-Radius applications can include any non-compute Azure service, with support for direct connections and managed identities. <!--See the [connections page]({{< ref application-graph>}}) for more details.--> Compute services (Web Apps, Container Apps, App Service, Functions, Logic Apps, and others) will be added in a future release.
+Radius applications can include any non-compute Azure service, with support for direct connections and managed identities.
+Compute services (Web Apps, Container Apps, App Service, Functions, Logic Apps, and others) will be added in a future release.

 ### Does Radius support Google Cloud Platform (GCP)?